 How to have the conversation

 - Make it mutual.
 Show them your location too.
 This is the single most effective trust-builder in family tracking.
+Nothing else comes close.

 If you’re determined to track secretly